 Wisconsin Shares Rights and Responsibilities For Parents As a parent participating in the Wisconsin Shares Child Care Subsidy program, you have certain rights and responsibilities.
-Parent Responsibilities Notify your local child care agency within 10 days of any change required by Wisconsin Shares policy, including but not limited to: A new home address A change in income A change in the size of your household Failure to report changes can result in an overpayment which must be paid back to Wisconsin Shares.
-You are required to authorize your local child care agency worker to obtain information from third parties to verify your income, living circumstances, and need for child care.
+Download and read the Rights and Responsibilities brochure for parents and families.
+Parent Responsibilities Notify your local child care agency within 10 calendar days after any change required by the Wisconsin Shares Child Care Program, including but not limited to: A new home address A change in income A loss of a job A change in the size of your household A change in marital status A change in child care need If you intend to change child care providers next month, you must report it to the child care agency before the last business day of the current month.
+Failure to report changes within 10 calendar days can result in an overpayment which must be paid back.
+You must authorize your child care worker to obtain information from third parties to verify your income, living circumstances, and need for child care.
 You are responsible for paying your child care provider for any child care costs that are not paid by Wisconsin Shares.
 Participants may have to pay back any Wisconsin Shares subsidy received in error, regardless of who made the error.
-Verification Requirements The following items are required to be verified for Wisconsin Shares Child Care Subsidy: Identities of all people in your child care case, including dates of birth Wisconsin residency and home address Marital status Citizenship or immigration status of all children needing care Social Security Number or SSN application for all children needing care Income sources and amounts for everyone in your child care case Approved activity for all parents and guardians Placement of children Verification Documentation Below is a list of common documents that may help you meet verification requirements for the Wisconsin Shares program.
+Verification Requirements The following items are required to be verified for the Wisconsin Shares Child Care Subsidy program: Identities and dates of birth of all people in your child care case Wisconsin residency and home address Marital status U.S. Citizenship or immigration status of all children needing care Social Security Number or SSN application date for all children needing care Income sources and amounts for everyone in your child care case Approved activity for all parents and guardians Placement of children Verification Documentation Below is a list of common documents that may help you meet verification requirements for the Wisconsin Shares Child Care program.
 This list is not all inclusive.
-Government issued driver’s license, photo ID card, or passport Social security number for children for whom subsidy is needed Child’s birth certificate A current utility bill Unexpired immigration documents for children who need subsidy The last 30 days of dated paycheck stubs Proof of parent's school enrollment and class schedule Parent Rights You have the right to: Ask the agency worker to explain program requirements Be treated with respect by agency staff Have your information treated confidentially Have your civil rights upheld Request language or disability accommodations Have your documents fairly and accurately evaluated Get timely notice of any additional information or verification you need to provide, appointments for phone or in-person interviews, and any decisions on your case Request a hearing if you disagree with any action of the agency Program Violation Penalties Intentionally falsifying, misleading, misrepresenting or withholding information, misusing child care subsidy, or intentionally violating state or federal child care laws may result in denied child care subsidy Providing false or misleading information or omitting information in order to receive child care subsidy may result in criminal penalties Wisconsin Shares child care subsidy has no cash value.
+Government issued driver’s license, photo ID card, or U.S. passport Social security card for children who need child care Certified copy of child’s official birth certificate A current utility bill or lease agreement Unexpired immigration documents for children who need child care The last 30 days of dated paycheck stubs Proof of parent's school enrollment and class schedule Parent Rights You have the right to: Choose your own qualified child care provider, within limits set by law Ask the agency worker to explain program requirements or other materials you do not understand Be treated with respect by agency staff Have your information treated confidentially Have your civil rights upheld Request language or disability accommodations Have your documents fairly and accurately evaluated Get timely notice of any additional information or verification you need to provide, appointments for phone or in-person interviews, and any decisions on your case Request a hearing if you disagree with any action of the agency Program Violation Penalties Intentionally falsifying, misleading, misrepresenting or withholding information, misusing child care subsidy, or intentionally violating state or federal child care laws may result in denied child care subsidy Providing false or misleading information or omitting information in order to receive child care subsidy may result in criminal penalties Wisconsin Shares child care subsidy has no cash value.
 Receiving cash back from a MyWIChildCare EBT card transaction is collusion and will be considered an intentional program violation.
-Child Support Cooperation Wisconsin Shares parents will be referred for child support cooperation services.
-Parents must cooperate with the child support agency in establishing legal parentage for their child(ren) and in collecting child support from any absent parent.
+Child Support Cooperation Parents participating in Wisconsin Shares will be referred to child support cooperation services for their biological or adopted children.
+Parents must cooperate with the child support agency in establishing legal paternity for their child(ren) and in collecting child support from any absent parent.
 See additional information regarding child support services.
-Choosing a Provider You are responsible for choosing a provider.
-The provider must be regulated as one of the following: A licensed group child care center A licensed family provider A licensed day camp A certified family provider A child care program run by a public school Providers must participate in YoungStar, Wisconsin’s child care quality rating and improvement system.
+Choosing a Child Care Provider You are responsible for choosing a provider.
+Talk with your chosen provider before providing information to the agency to make sure there is room for your child and that the provider can meet your family's needs.
+You must provide correct information to your local agency about your provider prior to receiving an authorization.
+Your chosen provider must be regulated as one of the following: A licensed group child care center A licensed family provider A licensed day camp A certified family provider A child care program run by a public school Your chosen provider must participate in YoungStar, Wisconsin’s child care quality rating and improvement system.
 Out-of-state providers and those providing care in the child’s own home must have a current, signed Wisconsin Shares Participation contract.
-Find a Child Care Provider Click on the link below to search for a high-quality child care provider in your area: YoungStar Child Care Provider Search Disclaimer: None of these lists are guaranteed to be complete; please refer to the Wisconsin Shares Policy Manual for complete information.
+Talk with your provider to ensure they are authorized to accept payment from your MyWIChildCare EBT card.
+Find a Child Care Provider Visit childcarefinder.wisconsin.gov to compare child care providers to find the right place for your child's care.
+MyWIChildCare EBT Card You are responsible for making all payments for child care and should never give your card or PIN to your provider.
+Your subsidy amount on your card is confidential and you do not need to provide this information to anyone, unless you want to share your information.
+You cannot change authorized providers after your card funds have been loaded for the month.
+If you need to change your child care provider, and you have an ongoing authorization, the change must be requested to your local agency prior to the last business day of the current month.
+Disclaimer: None of these lists are guaranteed to be complete; please refer to the Wisconsin Shares Policy and Process Handbook for complete information.